 - 10 Membership and register of members - 10.1 The members of the Company are: - (a) Initial Members; and - (b) any other person that the directors allow to be a member, in accordance with this constitution. - 10.2 The Company must establish and maintain a register of members.
-The register of members must be kept by the secretary and must contain: - (a) for each current member whether the member is a Primary Member or an Associate Member; - (i) name; - (ii) address; - (iii) any electronic address; - (iv) any alternative address (including an electronic address) nominated by the member for the service of notices; and - (v) the date the member was entered on to the register. - (b) for each person who stopped being a member in the last seven years: - (i) name; - (ii) address; - (iii) any electronic address; - (iv) any alternative address (including an electronic address) nominated by the member for the service of notices; and - (v) the dates the membership started and ended. - 10.3 The Company must give current members access to the register of members. - 10.4 Information that is accessed from the register of members must only be used in a manner relevant to the interests or rights of members. - 11 Who can be a member - 11.1 A person who meets the eligibility criteria to be a Primary Member or an Associate Member (as set out in clause 12) is eligible to apply to be a member of the Company under clause 15. - 11.2 In this clause, "person" means an individual or incorporated body. - 12 Categories of membership - 12.1 The Company shall have the following membership categories: - (a) Primary Member being any person being a Primary Health Care Clinician, or such other person working in Primary Health Care as is approved by the directors; or
+The register of members must be kept by the secretary and must contain: - (a) for each current member whether the member is a Primary Member or an Associate Member: - (i) name; - (ii) address; - (iii) an electronic address (for the service of notices); - (iv) a mobile phone number nominated by the member (including for the purpose of facilitating electronic voting); and - (v) the date the member was entered on to the register. - (b) for each person who stopped being a member in the last seven years: - (i) name; - (ii) address; - (iii) an electronic address (for the service of notices); - (iv) a mobile phone number; and - (v) the dates the membership started and ended. - 10.3 The Company must give current members access to the register of members. - 10.4 Information that is accessed from the register of members must only be used in a manner relevant to the interests or rights of members. - 11 Who can be a member - 11.1 A person who meets the eligibility criteria to be a Primary Member or an Associate Member (as set out in clause 12) is eligible to apply to be a member of the Company under clause 15. - 11.2 In this clause, "person" means an individual or incorporated body. - 12 Categories of membership - 12.1 The Company shall have the following membership categories: - (a) Primary Member being any person being a Primary Health Care Clinician, or such other person working in Primary Health Care as is approved by the directors; or

-- (b) Associate Member being any person wishing to support the aims and objects of the Company (whether being a Primary Health Care Clinician or not) - 13 Rights of Primary Members
+(b) Associate Member - being any person wishing to support the aims and objects of the Company (whether being a Primary Health Care Clinician or not)

+13 Rights of Primary Members